 So after a year-long break from work, I jumped in with both feet and signed a lease at a small storefront in downtown Brattleboro, Vermont.
 I set up my studio at the back of the store and I opened my doors with about 10 pieces of jewelry for sale in January, 2018.
 And I can report that since then, there isn’t a day that I walk into my jewelry studio and don’t feel excited and inspired, or that I don’t feel my sister there with me, cheering me on.

 Maybe you have a similar story of loss that has fundamentally changed how you live your life.
-I hope that hearing about mine can serve as a reminder to appreciate every day and to make choices that help you to honor the joy and beauty within you.
+Please reach out and share your story with me.
+I’d love to hear how you have transformed your pain into healing.
+And even if you’ve not experienced this kind of loss, I hope that hearing about mine can serve as a reminder to appreciate every day and that it’s never too late to make choices that help you to honor the joy and beauty within you.